 Science for Life Laboratory, SciLifeLab, is a national center for molecular biosciences with focus on health and environmental research.
 SciLifeLab is a national resource and a collaboration between four universities: Karolinska Institutet, KTH Royal Institute of Technology, Stockholm University and Uppsala University.

 The center combines frontline technical expertise with advanced knowledge of translational medicine and molecular bioscience.
-Researchers from all of Sweden can use both the technology and the know-how that is present at SciLifeLab.
-Swedish researchers using the infrastructure available at SciLifeLab typically pay only for reagents and other consumables.
-Users from commercial companies pay the actual costs of the analyses performed.
+Researchers from all of Sweden can use both the technology and the know-how that is present at SciLifeLab to subsidized fees.
+Users from commercial companies pay the full costs of the analyses performed.

 Please visit our platforms to read more about what we offer.
 We also aim to build a strong research community around SciLifeLab through education and collaborative exchange.